juakali-networks/rdisc/README.md

 make

-rdisc -s
+sudo ./rdisc -s

-Send three solicitation messages initially to quickly discover the routers when the system is booted.
+Send three solicitation messages to all interfaces to quickly discover the connected routers (sent  to all-routers.mcast.net (224.0.0.2)).